Plural of Hippopotamus

 |some nouns adopt foreign rulings|| hippopotami

-Why Is There Confusion over the Plural of Hippopotamus?Confusion arises over the plural of hippopotamus because its original plural form (hippopotami) derives from Latin and native English speakers are drawn to hippopotamuses, which adheres to the standard ruling for forming plurals.
+Why Is There Confusion over the Plural of Hippopotamus?Confusion arises over the plural of hippopotamus because the erroneously assigned Latin plural hippopotami grew in popularity, most probably because it sounds funny and clever.
+Nowadays, however, native English speakers are more drawn to hippopotamuses, which adheres to the standard ruling for forming plurals.

 Hippopotamuses is the more common plural of the two.
 (See the difference in Google's Ngram Viewer.)